standardgalactic/Polinomial-Lagrange/README.md

-# kuliah
+# Polinomial Lagrange
-Project Kecil Kuliah
+The code based on Python.